 - DO break out the vacuum: A professional should provide service, but you can enhance the professional’s chances of success by doing the first pass on your own.
 Use a vacuum with a brush attachment and go over your upholstered furniture.
 Your furniture will look better as soon as the soot is removed.
 Also, cover your furniture with a sheet if you need to sit on it while waiting for professional help.
 This will prevent the soot and ash from grinding into your upholstery.

-- DO address your carpets, floors and countertops: Give similar treatment to your carpets.
+- DO address your carpets, floors, and countertops: Give similar treatment to your carpets.
 Vacuum them for an immediate and superficial improvement over the damaged state.
 It will help prevent soot from grinding deeper into the carpet’s roots.
 Countertops and hardwood floors should be wiped clean to prevent the soot from deeply staining and clinging to the surfaces.

 - DO check your appliances: Your utilities should be off.
-Make sure empty your freezer and refrigerator, and leave the doors open to prevent mold and mildew.
+Make sure to empty your freezer and refrigerator, and leave the doors open to prevent mold and mildew.
 Likewise, winterize your plumbing and drain your hot water heater and boiler.
 In the absence of heat during the fire damage restoration process, fluids can freeze and cause burst pipes and other damage.

 - DO take care of pets: Remove pets from your fire-damaged home.
 Lingering soot and smoke can be harmful to them.